-Texas educational code (28.026) does require that all public schools establish which students are in the top 10% of their junior and senior class according to GPA, and it requires schools both to notify students (and parents/guardians) when they are in this top 10% and to inform public universities and colleges in Texas when a student-applicant is in that top 10%.
-(Such status can make students eligible for admissions and tuition benefits at public universities in TX, but it does not guarantee them.)
-Each Great Hearts Texas high school will calculate and report this top 10%, to qualified students at the end of the junior academic year.
+Texas Education Code (§28.026) does require that all public schools establish which students are in the top 10% of their junior and senior class according to GPA, and it requires schools to notify students (and parents/guardians) when they are in this top 10%.
+Each Great Hearts Texas high school will determine this top 10% in the junior and senior class, but without informing families of individual ordinal ranking; for example, in a senior class of exactly 50 students, the top five by GPA will be notified by the school that they are in the top decile, but they will not be told whether they are 1st, 2nd, 3rd, 4th, or 5th.